 “Never Trust A Ranked Rashguard”

-10th Planet Jiu Jitsu practitioners have a useful saying stating that “you should never trust a ranked rashguard“.
+10th Planet Jiu-Jitsu practitioners have a useful saying stating that “you should never trust a ranked rashguard“.
 Now, although they are an exclusively No-Gi school, the saying is applicable to everyone training BJJ.

-Given the amount of time it takes to earn a belt in perfect circumstances the level of students at a certain rank is highly variable.
+Given the amount of time it takes to earn a belt in perfect circumstances, the level of students at a certain rank is highly variable.
 It is normal for two blue belts to be at a completely different level, despite rank.
 One might be a recent promotion, while the other has been ranked blue for a couple of years.
 Although both are ranked the same, their knowledge level and experience is very different.

 In another scenario, an injury or life issues keep a student away from the mats on a constant basis.
-Although they fulfill the time requirement for a new belt, they do not posses the knowledge to progress.
+Although they fulfill the time required for a new belt, they do not possess the knowledge to progress.
 Or, completely opposite, they haven’t been consistent, but have a knack for learning.
 They might be at a very different level practically, but due to requirements, they haven’t yet been promoted.

 Hence the above saying regarding the ranked rashguard.
-A purple belt might not be at purple belt level, or one may be near black belt level.
+A purple belt might not be at the purple belt level, or one may be near the black belt level.
 The rank never outlines a student’s true level of capabilities.

 The Fake Black Belts Issue

-Another pressing issue in the BJJ community is the one of fake black belts.
-Where progressing through the Jiu Jitsu belts is an honor to some, to others it’s just business.
+Another pressing issue in the BJJ community is one of the fake black belts.
+Where progressing through the Jiu-Jitsu belts is an honor to some, to others, it’s just business.
 Although the community very publicly condemns such cases, they are becoming more frequent.

-In case of a undeserved black belt promotions, due to financial incentives, it’s a whole different level of issues.
+In the case of undeserved black belt promotions, due to financial incentives, it’s a whole different level of issues.
 When a student is kept at a certain rank, or promoted beforehand, they can make up for it by staying at a different rank for longer/shorter.
 A black belt, on the other hand, carries way more responsibility.
-They are responsible for future promotions, teaching others and representing the art at the highest level.
+They are responsible for future promotions, teaching others, and representing the art at the highest level.
 Fake black belts dilute the quality of the rank and give BJJ a bad name.